MichalMrena/DecisionDiagrams/README.md

 Typical usage of the library can be summarized in 3 steps:
 1. Choose one of the four diagram managers.
 2. Create a decision diagram representing desired function(s).
-3. Examine properties of the function(s).
+3. Examine the properties of the function(s).

 The following example shows the above steps for the `bdd_manager` and Boolean function `f(x) = (x0 and x1) or (x2 and x3)`: